Saad-bin-zaman/Saad-bin-zaman/README.md

 - 👋 Hi, I’m @Saad-bin-zaman
 - 👀 I’m interested in ...
 To work in the tech industry.
 - 🌱 I’m currently learning ...
 Python.
-And I've a junior python developer certificate.
+And I've a "junior python developer" certificate.
 - 💞️ I’m looking to collaborate on ... new cool python projects.
 - 📫 How to reach me ... gmail:- mohammadbipu312@gmail.com